Korean Mackerel and Radish Recipe

 With my recipe, you won’t have to worry about these issues.
 I will share some good, simple tips how to prep the fish to minimize the fish odor.
 You can do it!

-The best way to tell mackerel is fresh is by smelling it.
 If it smells sour, avoid it.
 Also, look for clear and bright eyes.
 If the mackerel has dull or grey eyes then it has been out of water a very long time.

 Finally, look for a vivid and shiny skin tone.
 If the mackerel is not very fresh, it is probably still safe to eat, but it will have a strong fish odor.

-How to Prevent the Fish Odor
+How to Reduce Fish Odor

-Braised Korean Mackerel and Radish Recipe Instructions
+How to make Braised Korean Mackerel and Radish

 Ingredients you need: mackerel, fresh green chili, garlic, green onion, Korean radish, onion, ginger, soy sauce, Korean tuna sauce, Korean chili flakes, sugar, and pepper.

-Combine all the chili seasoning sauce in a small bowl and mix well.
+2. Make the sauce: Combine all the chili seasoning sauce in a small bowl and mix well.

-Scatter the onion on the bottom of pan, and place radish slices evenly.
+3. Spread sauce on radish: Scatter the onion on the bottom of pan, and place radish slices evenly.
 Spread half the amount of chili seasoning sauce on top.

-Place mackerel pieces on top of the onions and radish, then spread the remaining sauce on the mackerel.
+4. Add mackerel: Place mackerel pieces on top of the onions and radish, then spread the remaining sauce on the mackerel.
 Sprinkle chili slices on top.

-Put water in the chili seasoning sauce mixing bowl and swirl around to collect all the residue inside the bowl, then pour it into the pot.
+5. Pour water: Put water in the chili seasoning sauce mixing bowl and swirl around to collect all the residue inside the bowl, then pour it into the pot.

-Cover and bring it to boil.
+6. Cover and simmer: Cover and bring it to boil.
 Reduce the heat to low and simmer for 15-20 minutes until radish is softened.
 Sprinkle with chopped green onion.
 Serve warm with rice.

 As I mentioned earlier, my favorite part of this dish is the radish.
 Of course, there’s no doubt that mackerel is so flaky tender and delicious.
 You won’t smell any fishy odor at all.

-Korean Mackerel and Radish Recipe
+Korean Braised Mackerel and Radish

 Ingredients